The NBA MVP Award is broken.

-The third reason is just as important: we could still indulge in these staggering offensive performances without having to whine about defensive flaws!
+And perhaps most importantly: we could still indulge in these staggering offensive performances without having to whine about defensive flaws!

 Think how freeing this would be.
 There is always someone, whether it's Harden, or Curry, or Nash, who's defensive liabilities put their MVP candidacy into question.
-Wouldn't it be nice to have those same conversations under a different category, so we can award these players and all their offensive production guilt free?
+Wouldn't it be nice to have those same conversations under a different category, so we can reward these players and all their offensive production guilt free?
 We deserve this!

-They just do SO MUCH MORE for their teams than run the offense.
-Kawhi has become a top-tier scorer leading a 60+ win offense AND is arguably the best defender in the league, tasked with match-ups like James, Durant, Harden, Westbrook, Paul George, DeMar DeRozan, etc. Meanwhile James plays maestro for Cleveland, leads the league in minutes per game, orchestrates play on both ends, and wields as much team influence as both Head Coach Ty Lue and GM David Griffin.
+They just do SO MUCH MORE for their teams than own the offense.
+Kawhi has become a top-tier scorer leading a 60+ win offense AND is arguably the best defender in the league, tasked with match-ups like James, Durant, Harden, Westbrook, Paul George, DeMar DeRozan, etc. Meanwhile James plays maestro for Cleveland, leads the league in minutes per game, orchestrates play on both ends, and wields as much (or more?) team influence as both Head Coach Ty Lue and GM David Griffin.
 Both pretty valuable, I'd say.